timjolson/sympyentrywidget/README.md

-# sympyEntryWidget
+# sympyentrywidget
-[EntryWidget](https://github.com/timjolson/entrywidget.git) extension with sympy backend to support symbolic/mathematic evaluation and unit conversions.
+[AutoColorLineEdit//EntryWidget](https://github.com/timjolson/entrywidget.git) extension with sympy backend to support symbolic/mathematic evaluation and unit conversions.

 ## Classes:

-    SympyAutoColorLineEdit  # QLineEdit with automatic colors
+    SympySymbolEdit  # turns entry into a sympy.Symbol SympyExprEdit  # evaluates entry mathematically (or into a sympy.Symbol) SympyUnitEdit  # SympyExprEdit, includes sympy.units support
-    SympyLabelLineEdit  # SympyAutoColorLineEdit with a QLabel on left side SympySymbolLineEdit  # SympyAutoColorLineEdit with a QLabel on left side, turns entry into a sympy.Symbol SympyEntryWidget  # SympyLabelLineEdit with QComboBox on right side, evaluates and converts expression with selected units
+    SympyEntryWidget  # SympyUnitEdit with QComboBox on right side, evaluates and converts expression to selected units

 ## Installation